Jessicavazm/t3w7-revision/README.md

 - componentDidUpdate → Runs after the component updates (when dependencies change).
 - componentWillUnmount → Runs before the component unmounts (for cleanup).
 - With useEffect, all these behaviors can be achieved inside a single hook.

+## Custom Hooks
+Custom hooks in React are reusable functions that encapsulate logic using built-in hooks like useState and useEffect.
+They allow you to abstract and share logic across multiple components without repeating code.
+A custom hook typically starts with "use" (e.g., useFetch or useAuth) and can manage state, handle API calls, or manage side effects.
+By using custom hooks, you can keep components clean and more maintainable while improving code reusability.

+- Must start with "use" (e.g., useFetch, useAuth).
+- Must be called at the top level of a function (not inside loops, conditions, or nested functions).
+- Can use other React hooks inside them (useState, useEffect, etc.).
+- Custom hooks return data, functions, or state, but they don’t return JSX like components do.
+- Just like React’s built-in hooks, custom hooks can manage state (useState), handle side effects (useEffect), or even use other hooks like useContext or useRef.
+- Great for handling fetch requests, authentication, form validation, etc., in a reusable way.